nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel7.md

  &nbsp; | TCP 8443                                | Information system access points (in the local network)<br> Connections from information systems
  1.8  |                                           | Security server internal IP address(es) and hostname(s)
- 1.9  |                                           | Security server public IP address, NAT address 1.10 | &lt;by default, the server’s IP addresses and names are added to the certificate’s Distinguished Name (DN) field&gt; | Information about the user interface TLS certificate
+ 1.9  |                                           | Security server public IP address, NAT address
- 1.11 | &lt;by default, the server’s IP addresses and names are added to the certificate’s Distinguished Name (DN) field&gt; | Information about the services TLS certificate
- 1.12 | TCP 2552                                  | Port for communications between `xroad-proxy` and `xroad-monitoring` processes

 ### 2.3 Requirements for the Security Server